Cheap Auto Insurance for High-Risk Drivers in 2026

 Brad Larson Licensed Insurance Agent

-10 Cheapest Auto Insurance Companies for High-Risk Drivers
+Cheapest High-Risk Auto Insurance Companies

 State Farm, Progressive, and AAA rank as the top three providers offering the lowest rates for high-risk drivers.
-Review the list below to find the best insurance for high-risk drivers.
-If you can’t find car insurance due to your driving record, read our guide on what to do when you’re denied insurance coverage.
+Review the list of high-risk auto insurance companies below to find the best insurance for high-risk drivers.

 #1 – State Farm: Top Overall Pick